Do I qualify for Master Building Science and Technology?

 A: There are possibility to get scholarships for further information go to this site.
 Austrian scholarships are very rare and mostly given to national students.
 For students from the EU it's advisable to apply for an EU scholarship.
 Another option is to apply for a mobility scholarship from your home country.

 A: No, students from architecture, civil engineering, mechanical engineering, computer science, and cognitive sciences are accepted in this program.
-Students with no experience in architecture or civil engineering are asked to determine how they want to apply their knowledge within this master program in the statement of purpose.
+Students with no experience in architecture or civil engineering are asked to determine how they want to apply their knowledge within this Master's Programme in the statement of purpose.
 Students might be asked to take some basic architecture courses as electives.
 They count as regular architecture electives, therefore you do not have any disadvantages.

 Q: What are the entry- and residence regulations for citizens of my country?